Nayakas of Kalahasti: Damarla Chennappa Nayaka

 Chennappa Nayaka was a Nayaka and trusted general under Sriranga Deva Raya.
+He married Akkamamba, the daughter of Venkatagiri ruler Velugoti Kasturi Ranga and younger sister of Velugoti Yachama Nayaka.
 Chennai, the capital of the Indian state of Tamil Nadu, is named in his honor.

 Damarla Moodu Venkatappa Nayaka

 Also known as Damarla Venkatadri or Venkatappa as he is called in Dutch records, was the son of Damarla Chennapa Nayaka.
 He was also in-charge of the administration of the Vijayanagara Empire during the reign of Peda Venkata Raya, and was the Nayaka of Kalahasti and directly controlled the region up to Wandiwash.

 The land grant for the city of Madras was offered to the British by him and his brother, when they negotiated on behalf of Peda Venkata Raya of Vijayanagara Empire.

 Damarla Ayyappa Nayaka

 Damarla Ayyappa Nayaka was the brother of Damarla Venkatappa Nayaka and resided at Poonamallee to the west of Madras and administered the territory of Kalahasti for his brother.